 - Do not go for rectangular styles as this highlights your forehead thus making it look wide and making the face short lengthwise.

-- Avoid tight fitting hijabs which will make your face look fuller.
+- Avoid tight-fitting hijabs which will make your face look fuller.

-Hijab styles for Heart Face
+Hijab Styles for 5 Faces For Heart Face

 - First and foremost, we love this shape, it looks so cool and it is not an exceptionally common shape.
-One of my best mates has one as well, she always would complain about her face shape, however she looked years younger then her actual age.
+One of my best mates has one as well, she always would complain about her face shape, however, she looked years younger then her actual age.
 Even now people could easily mistake her for early 20s! (she is 30).

 - Hijabs for this face shape usually look really cool in a looser style of hijab – you can wear a hijab a little bit high up, just below the hairline ad wrap the hijab loosely around the jawline to give a soft and pretty look to the face.